Ijwu/Archipelago.RiskOfRain2/README.md

 * Randomize order of check sending.
 * Add objectives so that certain number of checks per level required per portal
 * Websocket error handling
+* Granting equipment should drop the existing one